torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 capped by the protection value configured for A (and any other intermediate ancestors between A and the target).

+To express indifference about relative sibling protection, it is suggested to use memory_recursiveprot.
+Configuring all descendants of a parent with finite protection to "max" works but it may unnecessarily skew memory.events:low field.

 Memory Ownership
 ~~~~~~~~~~~~~~~~